JMDKC/jmdkc.github.io/_posts/2019-03-03-calder-nahmad.md

 ---
-Layout: post
+layout: post
-Title: Calder/Miro - Clair de lune | Nahmad Projects
+title: Calder/Miro - Clair de lune | Nahmad Projects
 ---

 Alexander Calder and Joan Miró were good friends, with a lot in common.
 The same goes for the work, too, and [this dreamy little exhibition](http://nahmadprojects.com/exhibition/calder-miro-clair-de-lune/) proves it.
 Working in Paris, both took the most crowd-pleasing bits of the Surrealist movement they were surrounded with, and expressed it in antic, zany, colourful form.
 Calder made mobiles, Miró paintings.